MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 ---
-title: Large sessions for multiplayer
+title: Using large sessions for Multiplayer
 description: Using large sessions (more than 100 members) with the Multiplayer platform. ms.date: 07/11/2017 ms.topic: article